 The implementation of the Georgia Access Model is expected to increase enrollment in the individual market through improved customer service, outreach, and education provided by the private market.
 Approximately 35,000 Georgians left the marketplace from 2017 to 2019; 92% of whom were outside the FPL eligibility threshold for premium tax credit subsidies.
 The implementation of Georgia Access is expected to attract consumers back into the market.
-The State's baseline actuarial model estimates an enrollment increase of 25,000 individuals into the market beyond enrollment increases from the Reinsurance Program due to increased access through the Georgia Access Model, 21,250 of whom would be subsidy-eligible for PY 2022.
+The State's baseline actuarial model shows an estimated enrollment increase of 25,000 individuals into the individual market, attributable to the Georgia Access Model.
+Of the 25,000, 21,250 are projected to be subsidy eligible.
+This increase is in addition to enrollment increases from the Reinsurance Program.